-Problems after arrival are especially important to prevent and avoid in international settings.
-Though many people are most concerned about infection when considering a trip overseas, motor vehicle crashes and heart disease are the most common causes of death among international travelers.
+Health issues at the destination are especially important to prevent and avoid in international settings.
+Certain infections are common when traveling to certain areas, and many people are most concerned about infection when considering a trip overseas.
+However, motor vehicle crashes and heart disease are the most common causes of death among international travelers.
 Heart disease is the most common cause of death among nontravelers as well, suggesting that attention to health before leaving home is the best way to prevent illness while away.

 Many cities are unsafe after dark, and some are unsafe even during the day.
 A traveler should avoid walking alone on poorly lit or deserted streets in such cities, especially in countries where the traveler is obviously a stranger.